The Intellectual Property Review: Brazil

 - substances, materials, mixtures, elements or products of any kind, as well as the modification of their physical–chemical properties and the respective processes for obtainment or modification, when resulting from the transformation of the atomic nucleus; and

-- all or part of living beings, save for transgenic microorganisms that satisfy the three requirements of patentability and that are not mere discoveries.
+- all or part of living beings, except for transgenic microorganisms that satisfy the three requirements of patentability and that are not mere discoveries.

-A patent confers on its title-holder the right to prevent third parties from, without his or her consent, producing, using, offering for sale, selling or importing a product that is the object of the patent, and a process or a product directly obtained by a patented process.
+A patent confers on its title holder the right to prevent third parties from, without consent, producing, using, offering for sale, selling, or importing a product that is the object of the patent and a process or a product directly obtained by a patented process.

-Finally, the BIPL authorises the patent applicant or title-holder to request a certificate of addition in order to protect an improvement or development introduced into the claimed invention that is the subject of a patent application or a granted patent, provided the same requirements for inventiveness are satisfied.
+Finally, the BIPL authorises the patent applicant or title holder to request a certificate of addition to protect an improvement or development introduced into the claimed invention that is the subject of a patent application or a granted patent, provided that the same requirements for inventiveness are satisfied.

 iv Industrial designs

-An industrial design is an ornamental plastic form of an object, or an ornamental arrangement of lines and colours, which may be applied to a product, providing a new and original visual result in its external configuration, and that may serve as a model for industrial manufacture.
+An industrial design is an ornamental plastic form of an object, or an ornamental arrangement of lines and colours, that might be applied to a product to provide a new and original visual result in its external configuration and that might serve as a model for industrial manufacture.

 The industrial design is considered new when it is not included in the state of the art.
 The state of the art consists of everything made available to the public prior to the filing date of the application, in Brazil or abroad, by use or by any other means, with a few exceptions provided by the BIPL.

 Creations of purely artistic character are not considered industrial designs.
-Furthermore, the necessary common or ordinary shape of an object or shapes, essentially determined by technical or functional considerations, cannot be registered as industrial designs.
+Furthermore, the necessary common or ordinary shape of an object or shapes, essentially determined by technical or functional considerations, cannot be registered as an industrial design.